skubichrupki/csharp/readme.md

 to do app using ADO.NET

-### to-do-list-console-dapper
+### to-do-list-console-ef

-to do app using Dapper
+to do app using Entity Framework